EdwardLinS/sp24-cse110-lab4/explore/devtools/devtools-part2.md

 1. The bug was that the `num1` and `num2` variables were taking in strings instead of numbers.
 This caused the `calculateSum` to concatenate strings instead of adding numbers together.
 2. I fixed it by converting the values from the elements from strings into numbers using the `Number` constructor.
+This allowed `num1` and `num2` to be numbers instead of strings.
+When the two variables are passed as arguments to the `calculateSum`, it will be able to add them together rather than concatenating them.